thomastanck/pysweeper/video_file_format.md

+PySweeper Video File Format v0.0 (mega unstable)
+====

-# Introduction
+## Introduction

 The video file is a record of a player's actions and the state of a Minesweeper board which allows us to view a replay of a game.
 In PySweeper, one of our cheat prevention techniques is to include a subset of the video file containing some of the player's actions in the generation of the board itself!
-This first eliminates the possibility of the UPK (Unfair Prior Knowledge) cheats and also makes it extremely difficult to tanper with the video file, bordering on impossible.
+This first eliminates the possibility of the UPK (Unfair Prior Knowledge) cheats and also makes it extremely difficult to tamper with the video file, bordering on impossible.

-# Internals
+## Internals

-The video file is a compressed json file which contains a list of tuples (json does not have tuples, so they'll be lists too).
+The video file is a list of tuples encoded into the JSON format and then compressed with zlib.
+As JSON does not have tuples, they'll be stored as lists in the video file.

+JSON encoding and decoding are done using the standard python module 'json'.

+Compression is done using the standard python module 'zlib'.

 ## Commands